 Since writing “How to Stop Living Paycheck to Paycheck – Passive Income” my family and I’ve been able to breakup our fixed expenses and variable expenses into separate bank accounts.

 Having a set amount direct deposited to bank account #1, like the above diagram, has helped us know exactly how much our fixed expenses/debts are costing our family.
 On top of that its helped motivate us to further reduce these expenses, which included switching to Ooma Phone Service.
 Here are a few tips that have helped me reduce my fixed expenses.

 - Mortgage – if you are paying more than 5% on a 30 year mortgage and have more than 10 years left on your loan, then you’re giving your money to the banks.
 Look at refinancing now!
-Rates are at historic lows, and you need to make every effort to reduce your interest.
-Right now on bankrate.com 30 year mortgages are at 3.45% and 15 years at 2.84%.
+Rates are still at historic lows, and you need to make every effort to reduce your interest.
+Right now on bankrate.com 20 and 30 year mortgages are at 4%+.
 Also consider taking advantage of bi-weekly mortgage payments, which can help you shave off about 7 years from a 30 year mortgage.